mildsunrise/university-4b-tfg/memory/results.md

 Because polling the statistics for *each and every thread in the system* one by one and then aggregating the results is a heavy operation (each cycle takes about \SI{150}{\milli\second}), we ended up taking samples every $T_s = \SI{2}{\second}$.

 After this, some housekeeping is needed to clean up processes that have died since the last iteration.
-Then we traverse the tree, adding up the childrens into their parents with the corresponding factor.
+Then we traverse the tree, adding up the children into their parents with the corresponding factor.
 We track the node with the most aggregated bandwidth, and return it:

 ~~~ typescript
 type NodeScore = { pid: number, bw: number }